mariru27/Trustme/README.md

   ![image](https://user-images.githubusercontent.com/46792157/124170751-79f30100-dab0-11eb-98c4-9e9c22f49842.png)

  ### Verify signature
-  Like I sayd in previous, verify signature is a optional action.
+  Like I said in previous, verify signature is a optional action.
   For this you need to go to verify page, complete first step, choose a user that signed somethig, next you need to upload document and paste signature in the correct field (the single one also :DD).

   ![image](https://user-images.githubusercontent.com/46792157/124171569-698f5600-dab1-11eb-9e82-8fac881f2b58.png)